Idhayam (2023 TV series)

+Plot

 The first season of the series starred Janani Ashok Kumar, Richard Jose and Annie Aaliya in the lead roles with Riya Vishwanathan and R.Shyam in the parallel lead roles with Puvi Arasu made a special appearance.
 It revolves around a famous businessman Aadhi who falls in love with a small-town widow, Bharathi.
 It is one of the most popular feel-good series of Zee Tamil, and it's lauded by the audience for its unique and captivating storyline along with the soulful performances by the actors.
 The magical chemistry between Janani and Richard was widely admired by general audiences and they were the first Matinee Serial Pair on Zee Tamil to receive the 'Popular Pair' Award due to their immense popularity as Aadhi Bharathi.
 The first season premiered on 28 August 2023, and ended on 22 March 2025 with 640 episodes.